 As a self professed experimenter, I’m always concocting new things on a whim, with no recipe to follow, just using what I have in my cupboards or fridge to satisfy my hankerings.
 Most of the time it works out great, other times it flops.
 I’ve made various versions of brownie recipes in my “holistic” days but this one, I actually wrote down and even replicated a couple of times.
 I’m a Holistic Nutritionist.
 I eat eggs, but some of my clients don’t, so this vegan black bean brownie recipe is geared to my undying love of chocolate, my effort to eat healthy and the many egg-less lifestyles out there.
 I hope you enjoy it as much as I do.

 1 can black beans (rinsed & drained, or use your own soaked & cooked beans)

-2 egg substitutes (2Tbsp Chia Seeds soaked in 6 Tbsp of water for 7 min)
+2 eggs or egg substitutes (2Tbsp Chia Seeds soaked in 6 Tbsp of water for 7 min)

 3/4 c cacao (this is the raw form of cocoa)